 Everyone wants to live a long healthy life and it's no secret that what we put in our bodies can have a direct effect on how many years we get out of our bodies.
 While there is no substitute for a healthy diet and a weekly exercise routine, there are certain supplements that scientific studies show could extend our lifespan.
 Remember to always consult your physician before beginning any supplement regimen.

-Fish Oil: Supplements made from fish body oils contain long-chain omega-3 fatty acids that aid brain function and overall brain health.
-These oils contain DHA and EPA - two essential components for the proper functioning of the brain.
+Supplements made from fish body oils contain long-chain omega-3 fatty acids that aid brain function and overall brain health.
+These oils contain DHA and EPA -- two essential components for the proper functioning of the brain.
 Over time, taking fish oil can increase brain power, which can lead to better concentration, increased creativity and improved memory.

-Garlic: For centuries people have used Garlic to maintain a healthy cardiovascular system.
+For centuries people have used garlic to maintain a healthy cardiovascular system.
 Garlic contains the chemicals alliin and allinase.
-These two chemicals combine to produce allicin - which is the main ingredient in garlic.
+These two chemicals combine to produce allicin -- which is the main ingredient in garlic.
 Allicin is said to be is responsible for providing significant support for heart health.